graphcore/examples/code_examples/tensorflow2/cifar10/README.md

 The following modifications are required:

-* The optimizer must be wrapped in `CrossReplicaOptimizer`
+* The optimizer must be wrapped in `CrossReplicaOptimizer`.
+Note that this only supports optimizers that are subclasses of `tensorflow.python.training.optimizer.Optimizer`.

 Run with the following command: